luarfaria/Etiqueta.NET/README.md

 To use this library to generate labels is necessary to have a contract with correios to use send-type PAC or SEDEX.
 Is necessary send post card, origin agency and administrative code.
 To use letter send-type is not necessary have a correios contract.

+To know how to do a contract with correios access the address http://www.correios.com.br/sobre-correios/fale-com-os-correios/contatos-comerciais

 # Quick Start
 The basic steps to getting labels are: